natestemen/courses/README.md

 # courses

-A repo for my coursework as a phd student at the University of Waterloo in the applied math department, with a specialization in quantum information.
+A repo for my coursework as a ~phd~ masters student at the University of Waterloo in the applied math department, with a specialization in quantum information.

-So far I've mostly taken courses pretty seriously, but I know grades during a PhD basically don't matter.
-For that reason I try not to spend crazy amounts of time on homeworks, but if I do, chances are it's because I'm fiddling with LaTeX, not doing homework.
-I've learned a lot of cool TeX things by doing my homework like drawing quantum circuit diagrams, plotting functions, and doing things with colors.
+I mostly took courses pretty seriously, but I know grades during a grad degree basically don't matter.
+For that reason I tried not to spend crazy amounts of time on homeworks, but if I did, chances were I was fiddling with LaTeX, not doing homework.
+I learned a lot of cool TeX things while writing all these up, like drawing quantum circuit diagrams, plotting functions, and doing things with colors.

 ## Year 1 (2020-2021)